submitanonymous6/gui-response/README.md

 ### 🔗 Screencast Videos

 The raw screencast videos associated with these annotations are hosted by the previous study [video2sceneario](https://sites.google.com/view/video2sceneario/home).
+<p style="color:red;"><strong>Warning:</strong> All screencast videos are from a previous study and have no connection to the author personally.
+All content is anonymized.</p>

 ---